microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-retentioneventstatus.md

 ---
 title: "retentionEventStatus resource type"
-description: "Retrieve the status of an event and additional information about location and workload"
+description: "For event-based retention, this attribute can provide the status of event propogation after it is created."
 author: "sseth"
 ms.localizationpriority: medium
 ms.prod: "compliance"